 How to make chile con queso dip

-- A small onion and 2 cloves of garlic diced
+Dice a small onion and 2 cloves of garlic.
+(1)

-- Serrano peppers, Velveeta cheese, green chiles and cumin
+Gather the rest of the ingredients – Serrano peppers, Velveeta cheese, green chiles and cumin.
+(2)

 Mmmmm.
 Delicious!
-Christopher happily volunteers to help me photograph the chile con queso.
+Christopher happily volunteers to help me photograph the queso.

 He grabs a chip and dips it in the cheesy goodness.